xissy/chrome-three-sentences/README.md

 # chrome-three-sentences
-> A google chrome extension to summarize a TLDR webpage to just three sentences.
+> A google chrome extension to summarize a TL;DR webpage to just three sentences.

 Do you want to know whether a post is valuable to read or not?
 Just wish to **see summarized essential sentences** about a page?
 Don't worry about it more.
 3-Sentences can help you definitely.